“Keep the Joy of loving God in your heart and share this joy with all you meet especially your family. Be Holy – let us

 Monday - Whole School Worship led by Mrs. Griffin, Miss.
 Douglas or Mr. Delaney

-Tuesday & Wednesday - Collective Worship in class.
+Tuesday, Wednesday & Friday - Collective Worship in class.
 This will be planned and led by children and staff following a weekly or current theme.

 Thursday - Collective Worship to be led in class.
 The fourth week of Come and See will be celebrated as part of the 'Rejoice' section of the topic.
 Parents welcome to attend each term.
 Every third Thursday the Parish Mass is celebrated in school starting at 9:30am - all welcome to attend.